planetfederal/qgis-server-oauth2-auth-plugin/README.rst

 `access_token` is sent back to the User-Agent in the query string and it's used as a session identifier.

-The `access_token` is cached in-memory in the server plugin and does not expire.

 **Required configuration**: